 We often think of Bachelor’s Buttons, also called Cornflowers, as old-fashioned flowers, but in reality, they are ancient.
 They have been grown for thousands of years.
 A wreath of Bachelor’s Buttons was even found in King Tut’s tomb.

 What are Bachelor's Buttons?

 They used to grow as wildflowers found in fields of grains which are known as corn in Britain, hence the name cornflower.
 They were also called “hurtsickle” because they blunted the cutting edges of the sickles that were used to harvest grains.
-They gained the name “Bachelor’s Button” because young single men wore them are boutonnieres when they were courting.
+They gained the name “Bachelor’s Button” because young single men wore them as boutonnieres when they were courting.
 Folklore claimed that if the flower wilted quickly, it was a sign that that the young man’s romantic aspirations would fail.

 Today, thanks to modern herbicides used in grain fields, cornflowers have almost disappeared as wildflowers.
 Thankfully, they have long been welcomed in our gardens so they haven’t become extinct.

 How to Grow Bachelors Buttons

 Bachelor’s Buttons prefer full sun, but will grow in part shade.
 They reach their maximum height of 1’ to 3’ in full sun.
 However, as they grow taller they tend to fall over and need staking.
 They can tolerate dry conditions but prefer about 1” of water per week in well-drained soil.

 The foliage is a striking silver green.
 Thanks to modern hybridization, the original blue flowered plants now also come in purple, pink and white.
 Modern hybrids are also more fully double, resembling carnations.
 They start blooming in early summer and if deadheaded will produce a second flush of flowers at the end of summer.